buildwithflux/log-time-to-next-idle/README.md

 {
   // Warn when a new interaction starts while an old interaction is still in progress
   warnOnConcurrent: true,
-  // Prepended to the name for logging and profiling
-  prefix: "",
-  // Appended to the name for logging and profiling
-  suffix: "",
-  // Appended to the name for logging and profiling of "frozen time"
+  // Appended to the name for profiling of "frozen time"
   frozenSuffix: "_frozen",
   // Max time in milliseconds after which `requestIdleCallback` will fire
   maxTimeInMs: 10000,